There are good managers. And then, there are great ones.

 3. Knows How to Achieve a Goal

-Set a hard deadline that’s realistic.
+When discussing a new problem, set a hard deadline that’s realistic.

 There are some booster strategies that could help as well.